Mike Price – IDX Trainer

 If you’ve resisted blogging in the past, now’s a great time to rethink.
-Blogging is one of the best ways to demonstrate what your personal brand (you!) represents.
+Blogging is one of the best ways to demonstrate what your brand represents.
 You don’t have to be Hemingway and, once you get started, you’ll find that ideas for great posts become easier with each new post.
 Blog content is also one of the best ways for you to establish yourself as the go-to resource in the neighborhoods that you focus on.

-If you’re already blogging, it’s important to think of shifting your marketing messages to content that is a truly useful service to your community, clients and prospects.
+If you’re already blogging, it’s important to think of shifting your marketing messages to content that is a truly useful service to your community, clients, and prospects.
 Right now it’s more important that you be your community’s top champion, not a top producer.
 (The latter will follow, naturally, if you nail the former.
-There is reward at the end of the rainbow for those who proceed with a long-range focus.)
+There is a reward at the end of the rainbow for those who proceed with a long-range focus.)

 Here are some thoughts to help you with your blogging efforts, whether you’re starting from scratch or refocusing your current blog to fit the narrative of Covid-19.